eagercheesecake/Rise-of-the-GOO-Notes/content/Misc/Timelines.md

 - Moiloc hasn't seen elves before
 - The ydril circle is open facing the shore at Brasov
 - Ouroborus is seen being transformed by Shurima
+- Moiloc finds a mysterious mirror in the basement of a building in Dunn
 - Jones meets with Kaldrake on the High Pontate, and is left behind at Fort Bosco
 - Brewster and Branwyn kill one baker
 - Moiloc finds wanted posters for Branwyn and the child Brewster is disguised as